Discover how folder sharing works through folder permissions, and grant only the correct roles access to your data

 - You understand folder privacy settings and folder sharing

-- You have one or many private folders from which you would like to control their data access.
+- You have one or many folders from which you would like to control their data access.

 Read more about: